 - Sage: Creating a Viable Free Open Source Alternative to Magma, Maple, Mathematica, and MATLAB (9 pages), 2011, to appear in the FoCM 2011 proceedings.

-- Algorithms for the Arithmetic of Elliptic Curves using Iwasawa Theory (46 pages), with Christian Wuthrich, 2011, to appear in Mathematics of Computation
+- Algorithms for the Arithmetic of Elliptic Curves using Iwasawa Theory (46 pages), with Christian Wuthrich, 2011, appeared Mathematics of Computation.

 - Kolyvagin's Conjecture for Some Specific Higher Rank Elliptic Curves (40 pages), 2011, submitted.